This is the multi-page printable view of this section. Click here to print.

 • HDD type does not provide performance metric setting function

-• Provide up to 8 Bare Metal Server connections
+• Provides up to 8 Bare Metal Server connections

-• No limit on the number of volumes that can be connected to a Bare Metal Server
+• No limit on the number of volumes that can be attached to a Bare Metal Server

 Caution

-Volumes created by the user in addition to the OS default volume require iSCSI configuration.
+Volumes created by the user in addition to the OS’s default volume must be configured with iSCSI.

-2. Click the Block Storage(BM) menu on the Service Home page.
+2. On the Service Home page, click the Block Storage(BM) menu.
 You will be taken to the Block Storage(BM) List page.

-3. Block Storage(BM) List page, click the resource to be used on the connected server.
+3. On the Block Storage(BM) List page, click the resource to be used on the connected server.
 You will be taken to the Block Storage(BM) Details page.

 Color mode